This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 1. Worms: These are small and live near the ground surface.
 They are not disturbed by high temperatures and prefer to feed on organic matter such as compost.
 As a consequence, they produce warm and richer castings.
 You will notice them in your compost pile.
 These types are recommended for your indoor vermicomposting.

 2. Underground worms: These varieties are found underground, deep inside the soil, and are larger than those that compost.
 They are excellent at aerating the soil and improving it.
 The worms thrive in cool environments.
-Although they produce castings, they are not as rich as those of worms that produce compost.
+Although they produce castings, they are not as rich as those of worms that make compost.

 Note that worms range in size from microscopic ones to those a few feet long.
 Those found in home gardens are mostly field worms.
 These kinds tend to thrive in cool environments.